Morphological pattern: Note

 It is important to distinguish the paradigm of a lexeme from a morphological pattern.
-In the context of an inflecting language, an inflectional morphological pattern is not the explicit list of inflected forms.
-A morphological pattern usually references a prototypical class of inflectional forms, e.g. ring as per sing.
+In the context of an inflecting language, a morphological pattern usually references a prototypical class of inflectional forms, e.g. ring as per sing.
 In contrast, the paradigm of a lexeme is the explicit list of the inflected forms of the given lexeme (e.g. to ring, rang, rung).
 Said in other terms, this is the difference between a description in intension (a morphological pattern) and a description in extension (a paradigm).